Caerii/TheBabelBook/README.md

-# Pictures Describing How The Queries Work
+# Drawings Describing How The Queries Work